leander343/zivver-tech-assignment/README.md

 - While secrets aren't used for containers yet, they have to be securely passed into the container.

-- Encrypting the S3 bucket that the state is stored in and having a restrictive bucket policies.
+- Encrypting the ECR repository,S3 bucket that the state is stored in and having a restrictive bucket policies.

 ## Availability & Scalability